YeyangOu/Human-Capital-Migration-Study/README.md

 Lastly, we would also be comparing the GDP per capital of a nation with its emigration to population ratio and Outbound mobility ratio to investigate for any correlation.

 ## Descriptions of the Datasets

+The dataset we created to study the migration patterns of different countries was attached in this document as well.
 The dataset contains a list of 202 different countries & regions in the world with their total population, number of immigrants, number of emigrants, net change in population from migration, net population change to total population ratio, emigrants to total population ratio and etc.

 ### Columns
 - **Country**: This column lists out the name of the 202 different countries & regions in the world.
 (Categorical)